 1. Soap Spray Pesticide

 Soap spray pesticide is effective and costs less.
-It is very much useful for controlling aphids, mites, beetles, white-flies and other little insects.
+It is very useful for controlling aphids, mites, beetles, white flies, and other little insects.

 Making soap spray pesticide is very easy.
-You will need the ½ teaspoon of soap, 1-liter water.
+You will need ½ teaspoon of soap and 1 liter of water.
 Stir the mix of soap and water for one or two minutes.

 Apply this pesticide directly on the insects as well as infected areas of plants.
-This pesticide can be smear necessary.
+This pesticide can be smeared if necessary.

 You should apply it during the evening or early morning.
 It is recommended not to use this pesticide during the hot sunny day because may harm your plant.

 This pesticide is similar to soap pesticide and easy to make.
 This pesticide is made from vegetable oil with a little bit of soap.
 This pesticide can have a calamitous effect on some harmful insects like thrips, mites, aphids, beetles, and so on.

 Making this pesticide is pretty much essential and similar to soap pesticide.
 You will need one cup of vegetable oil, one tablespoon of soap, and 1 quart of water.

 Mix all of them and shake thoroughly.
 Spray the pesticide on the surface of the plant directly.
 This mixture coats the insect bodies and makes them suffocate.
 Because it blocks the breathing pores.

 Garlic is famous for its acidic aroma, which is distinguishable to some insects and yet awful to other insects.
 The scent of garlic goes strong when it is used as a natural pesticide in your garden.